-The seeds of the sunflower plant or Suryamukhi are highly popular as healthy snack options.
-Enriched with healthy fats, vitamins and minerals, sunflower seeds are known to treat several diseases, such as heart problems, constipation, rheumatoid arthritis, etc. According to Ayurveda, they also help balance all the three Doshas and increase energy in the body.
+The seeds of the sunflower plant or Suryamukhi are highly popular as a healthy snack.
+Enriched with healthy fats, vitamins, and minerals, sunflower seeds benefits are known to treat several diseases, such as heart problems, constipation, rheumatoid arthritis, etc. According to the sunflower seeds Ayurveda perspective, they also help balance all three Doshas and increase energy in the body.

 Nutritional Value of Sunflower Seeds

 Sunflower seeds are rich in calories, fiber, healthy fats (mainly polyunsaturated and monounsaturated fats), and protein.
 They also contain a variety of essential vitamins, minerals, and plant compounds, act as antioxidants.
 The content of Vitamin E is quite high in sunflower seeds.
 The protein content aids in muscle building, making them a valuable addition to a balanced diet.
 Here’s the nutritional value of sunflower seeds:

 Three major sunflower seed types are commonly used:

 - Sunflower oil seeds (commercially used seeds chiefly for oil extraction)

 Each variety has its unique levels of monounsaturated, saturated, and polyunsaturated fats.

 Chronic inflammation in the body can increase the risk of many diseases.
 Rich in anti-inflammatory properties, sunflower seeds help reduce both internal and external inflammation and prevent chronic inflammatory diseases.

 Sunflower seeds have potent cardioprotective properties.
 They help boost blood flow in the arteries, clear blockages and reduce the formation of plaques in the arteries, thereby preventing atherosclerosis.
 In addition, they also contain polyunsaturated fatty acids that exhibit anti-atherosclerosis activity.